hanabi/hanabi.github.io/docs/level-16.md

 - Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.
 - This is almost exactly the same thing as *Discard Elimination*, except it is triggered by the discard of a separate player.

+### 2 Elimination

+- According to *Save Principle*, everyone knows that all of the 2's must get saved.
+Thus, if someone else on the team lets a 2 get discarded, that is very strange.
+- If there is not anything special going on, then this should be a signal that someone else has the other copy of the 2, and should trigger the writing of *Elimination Notes* on their hand.

 <br />

 ## Special Moves